DSSystems/DSSAccessoryView/README.md

 this last constructor takes an additional value that determines the height of the input text and buttons.
 The default height is h = 36px, also the font size is determined by this height as h/2 - 2.

-To add this accessory to your (UICollectionView) chat view controller, you need to set myaChatAccessoryView as the accessory view that UICollectionView already have, i.e.,
+To add this accessory to your (UICollectionView) chat view controller, you need to set myChatAccessoryView as the accessory view that UICollectionView already have, i.e.,

 override var inputAccessoryView: UIView? {
         return myChatAccessoryView